 Analyzing the picture we can see that the programmer’s productivity fluctuated throughout vertices 1 to 7.
 We can also see that the manager did not cause this fluctuation, since his aid bonus did not have much variation.
 In vertex 2, the programmer did an ad hoc approach, which maximizes his productivity at the cost of quality.
 This information, as well as other details about the vertex, is displayed in the vertex’s tooltip.
 The change in vertex 3 can be identified by looking at his working hours, which can be done by looking at each individual vertex or by adding a filter, as shown in Fig. 9.

-In Fig. 9 we can see via the change from yellow to red that the programmer’s working hours per day increased.
+In Fig. 9 one can see via the change from yellow to red that the programmer’s working hours per day increased.
 Since the activity in vertex 3 is red, it means the employee is doing extra hours, which increases his productivity.
 From vertices 3 to 7, his working hours remained unaltered.
 Therefore, the change from vertices 2 to 3 was mainly due the change on his daily working time.
 However, if we look at vertex 4, we can see a drop in his productivity.

 By changing the filter again to show stamina levels, we can see in Fig. 9 that in vertex 3 the programmer’s stamina dropped to yellow because of the extra hours and in vertex 4 it reached red due to exhaustion.
 Another side effect of his exhaustion was the change on the programmer’s morale, which also reached the red zone in vertex 5.
-Lastly, the small variation from vertices 5 to 7 is due to a random range modifier during productivity computation, since the programmer is already working at minimal levels at the current configuration.
+Lastly, the small variation from vertices 5 to 7 comes from a random range modifier during productivity computation, since the programmer is already working at minimal levels at the current configuration.
 With both the morale and stamina at lowest levels, the extra hours were not compensating his productivity loss.
 As previously shown, if his morale levels do not increase, the programmer might resign.
 This example of analysis covered all possibilities that affect a programmer’s behavior and can be used to further refine game modifiers or state transitions, as well as identifying odd behaviors caused by game modifiers.

 Fig. 9.
-Graph from Fig. 8 using filters: working hours (a), stamina (b), and morale (c).
+Same graph of Fig. 8 but using filters: working hours (a), stamina (b), and morale (c).

 Conclusion

-This paper introduces new perspectives on gameplay analysis, leveraging the current state of the art, based on gameplay, to a level where the game provenance can aid in the detection of gameplay issues.
-This knowledge can help on (1) confirming the hypotheses formulated by the beta tester, (2) supporting developers for a better gameplay design, (3) identifying issues not reported by testers, and (4) extracting behavior patterns from individual sessions or groups of sessions.
+This paper introduces new perspectives on gameplay modeling and analysis, leveraging the current state of the art, based on gameplay, to a level where the game provenance can aid the detection of gameplay issues.
+This knowledge can help on (1) confirming the hypotheses formulated by the beta tester, (2) supporting developers for a better gameplay design, (3) identifying issues not reported by testers, and (4) data-mining behavior patterns from individual sessions or groups of sessions.

-The provenance visualization can occur both on-the-fly or in post-mortem sessions.
+The provenance visualization can happen both on-the-fly or in post-mortem sessions.
 It allows the discovery of issues that contributed to specific game flows and results achieved throughout the gaming session.
 This analysis can be used on games to improve understanding of the game flow and identifying actions that influenced the outcome, aiding developers to understand why events happened the way they did.
 It can also be used to analyze a game story development, how it was generated, and which events affected it.